IN THIS ARTICLE

 Pros of a two-time-close loan

-- Greater flexibility to increase loan amount during project.
+- Greater flexibility to modify the plans and increase loan amount during project.

 - Mortgage rates are often lower than in one-time-close loans.